PaulNovack/Melanie-Martinez-Rag-Chat-Ollama/README.md

 You could edit questions and answers to answer questions and answers for whatever topic you prefer.

-Just need to follow format in /backend/Melanie.json or change filename in the code
+Just need to follow format in /backend/topic_data json files